uberspark/uberxmhf/tee-sdk/README.md

 sudo make install
 ~~~

-By default, everything will install into /usr/local.
+By default, everything will install into `/usr/local`.
 You can of course
-change this by passing --prefix=$tzinstallprefix to the configure
+change this by passing `--prefix=$tzinstallprefix` to the configure
 script.

 # Compiling applications